ELthomasoPostfix/HOAx/README.md

 ## Spot

 The c++ library [Spot](https://spot.lre.epita.fr/index.html) implements LTL and $\omega$-automata manipulation.
 Only select functionality of this library will be used, since we must implement several algorithms and formalisms ourselves.
-Of use are the following features:
-1) The automaton parser
-2) ltlcross and autcross for benchmarking

 For installation instructions, see [spot's install instructions](https://spot.lre.epita.fr/install.html#Debian) or do the following.
 For compilation instructions, see [spot's compilation instructions](https://spot.lre.epita.fr/compile.html).